MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxevents/nf-acxevents-acxpnpeventgenerateevent.md

 The event payload.

-TBD - Looks like this can be an AUDIOMODULE_CUSTOM_NOTIFICATION or an CONTOSO_KEYWORDDETECTIONRESULT???
-Is this just a pointer to an array of anything?
+TBD - Looks like this can be an AUDIOMODULE_CUSTOM_NOTIFICATION or a pointer to something like a CONTOSO_KEYWORDDETECTIONRESULT?

 ### -param Size